gemfire/spring-data-for-vmware-gemfire/documentation/reference/bootstrap-annotations.md

 to supply conditional configuration based on the application's runtime environment.

-[spring-data-gemfire-name] provides several `Configurer` callback interfaces to customize different aspects of the annotation-based configuration metadata at runtime, before the Spring managed beans that the annotations create are initialized:
+Spring Data for VMware GemFire provides several `Configurer` callback interfaces to customize different aspects of the annotation-based configuration metadata at runtime, before the Spring managed beans that the annotations create are initialized: